-where prob is the Object returned by LpDefine(), QpDefine(), Of NlpDefine().
+Here prob is the object returned by LpDefine(), QpDefine(), or NlpDefine().

-The "LP/Quadratic" engine uses a dual simplex method combined with branch-and-bound for mixed-integer constraints, with a variety of integer cut-set procedures.
-This is generally the engine of choice for LPs and Mixed-integer LPs.
-However, for hard mixed-integer LPs, since the Evolutionary engine utilizes a very different approach, that engine may be worth trying.
+The LP/Quadratic engine uses a dual simplex method combined with branch-and-bound for mixed-integer constraints, with a variety of integer cut-set procedures.
+This is generally the engine of choice for LPs and mixed-integer LPs.
+However, for hard mixed-integer LPs, since the Evolutionary engine uses a very different approach, that engine might be worth trying.

-SOCP uses a second-order cone programming technique designed specifically for quadratically-constrained convex problems.
-The GRG Nonlinear engine is often a good alternative for problems formulated with QpDefine(), especially if the constraints end up being nonconvex.
+SOCP uses a second-order cone programming technique designed specifically for quadratically constrained convex problems.
+The GRG Nonlinear engine is often a good alternative for problems formulated with QpDefine(), especially if the constraints end up being non-convex.

-For non-linear problems, if your problem is highly discontinuous or contains many local optima, then the "Evolutionary" engine is a better choice.
-If your problem is relatively smooth with relatively few local optima, then the "GRG Nonlinear" engine is likely to obtain results more quickly, and if gradients and jacobians can be analytically computed, it is likely to be dramatically faster.
-If non-integer values cannot be explored during the intermediate steps of a search, the "Evolutionary" engine should be used.
+For nonlinear problems, if your problem is highly discontinuous or contains many local optima, then the Evolutionary engine is a better choice.
+If your problem is relatively smooth with relatively few local optima, then the GRG Nonlinear engine is likely to obtain results more quickly, and if gradients and Jacobians can be analytically computed, it is likely to be dramatically faster.
+If non-integer values cannot be explored during the intermediate steps of a search, the Evolutionary engine should be used.

-By default, the Evolutionary engine does not utilize gradient information.
+By default, the Evolutionary engine does not use gradient information.
 However, if the LocalSearch setting is on, then it optimizes sample points before adding them to the population using various techniques including gradient-based search.